singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 we generate a wrapper script of the same name instead.
 Since the settings.yml is global, all wrapper scripts defined here are specific to replacing aliases.
 Container-specific scripts you'll want to include in the container.yaml, described in the developer docs.
 Let's take a look at the settings:

-# Wrapper scripts to use for aliases (replaces them)
-# Put a fullpath here for a custom script, otherwise we look in shpc/main/wrappers
-# If you want a custom wrapper script for a one-off container, define it there with the script
-# stored alongside the container.yaml.

 .. code-block:: yaml